nekromant/stm32-mysensors-gateway/README.md

 udevadm trigger
 ```

-With these rules intact, udev will make the board always switch to the gateway mode.
-Disable rules if you are manually hacking something.
+With these rules intact, udev will make the board always switches to the gateway mode.
+Disable the rule if you are manually hacking something.

 # Statistics